Continuing Education Activity

 Patients with headaches respond to acute medications differently.
-The use of an inappropriate headache abortive medication, or less effective medication, can increase the frequency of medication consumption and lead to MOH.
+The use of an inappropriate headache abortive medication, or less effective medication, can increase the frequency of medication consumption and lead to medication overuse headache.
 For example, given the differences in efficacy in treating migraines between acetaminophen 1000 mg PO (NNT=12) and ibuprofen 400 mg by mouth (NNT= 7.2), the patient using acetaminophen will generally end up requiring more frequent dosages of this medication to control a headache compared to those who are using ibuprofen.

 History and Physical

-- A headache is usually episodic
+- The headaches are usually episodic

 - Frequent acute medication consumption depends on the type of abortive medication used (see Etiology section for more detail)